mjon/WildCounts/_count/what/what-to-count-intro.md

 If that's your thing, it would be worth looking at image recognition software that can count and identify the ducks in photos you take.
 You could always take a photo of the duck pond each day you pass, safe in the knowledge that, now or in the near future, you'll be able to automatically count and identify them all with a computer.

 The opposite of crazily abundant is stupidly rare.
 If you were only counting a rare species, you'd have to write down zeros at most places you go.
 Still, rare species benefit from every count that can be made.
 The best way to keep yourself entertained is to also consistently count a more common species.
-As you do that, check a box that you would have recorded your chosen rare species, had they been present.
+As you do that, check a box that indicates that you would have recorded your chosen rare species, had they been present.

 That's useful to do both for endangered rare native species and recently arrived and spreading invasive species.
 In both cases, monitoring rare species needs a lot of people out counting.
 If you're hooked on a rare species, be sure to encourage your friends to join in and spread the word.
 There's likely a local natural history society that can help you to coordinate your activities.